 CASTLE HILL LIGHTHOUSE

 This granite tower, first lit in 1890, stands thirty-four feet tall and has previously featured a 1,300-pound fog bell.
 In addition to guiding ships through Narragansett Bay, Castle Hill Light has also served as the start and finish line for a handful of Newport's famous yacht races.
-Make the short trek through a few footpaths on the grounds of Castle Hill Inn to see it up close and personal.
+Make the short trek through a few footpaths on the grounds of Castle Hill Inn to see it up close.

 Pro Tip: Visit at sunset for an Instagram-worthy experience.